CoFH/cofh.github.io/docs/itemduct/index.md

 ### Placement
 When placed, an itemduct connects to any adjacent itemducts and blocks that can output or receive items.
-Any side of an itemduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.
+Any connected side of an itemduct can be disconnected and reconnected by using a [crescent hammer](/docs/crescent-hammer/) or similar on it.

 ### Item transfer
 When a block inserts items into an itemduct, the items are transported to the